-Cassava Pudding is a traditional Mozambican dessert, rich and creamy, that highlights the natural flavors of cassava and coconut milk.
-This dessert, naturally gluten-free, is appreciated for its melting texture and delicately sweet taste.
-Perfect for lovers of African cuisine or those looking for a gluten-free alternative to classic desserts, or who simply want to prepare an original snack for children.
+Cassava pudding is a rich and creamy traditional Mozambican dessert that highlights the natural flavors of cassava and coconut milk.
+Naturally gluten-free, this dessert is prized for its melt-in-your-mouth texture and delicately sweet taste.
+Perfect for lovers of African cuisine, those seeking a gluten-free alternative to classic desserts, or anyone wanting to prepare a unique afternoon snack for children.

 Ingredients